What It Takes To Survive an Affair: 3 Must Have Components

 Founder & President, Affair Recovery

-If there's any one thing that reveals how irrational my thinking had become, it would be the above thought.
-I could only see one alternative: either I had to die, my wife Stephanie needed to die, or my affair partner needed to die.
+If there's any one thing that reveals how irrational my thinking had become, it would be the following: either I had to die, my wife Stephanie needed to die, or my affair partner needed to die.
 It seemed there was no way to recover from an affair.
 I wasn't homicidal or suicidal, but I honestly could not see a solution, short of one of us dying.
 Somehow, like many caught in the crosshairs of infidelity and disclosure, I had mentally restricted my options so much that there seemed to be no other alternatives.

 Decades later, and after having worked with over 3500 couples dealing with infidelity, I realize my foolishness wasn't unique.
 We humans have a natural inclination toward constricted thinking.
 Over the years, I've heard many statements such as: "I either get divorced or live a miserable life," or, "I either look at porn or have an affair."